 We are very much looking forward to welcoming you to Bangor and hope that you, too, are excited to begin a new chapter in your academic life.
-Due to the current global Covid-19 crisis, things are a little different here at Bangor at the moment.
-The University will ensure that you are safe and looked after, and will keep you updated on all important development, but it would also be useful for you to regularly check our coronavirus webpage at:
+The University will ensure that you are safe and looked after, and will keep you updated on all important development, but it would also be useful for you to regularly check our coronavirus webpage.